 Step 7 - The consolidation visit; after this visit, only the accreditation would be granted.

-Categories of criteria for a NACCAS accreditation
+Criteria for a NACCAS accreditation

-The quality of the program is assessed through a variety of criteria such as the few given below.
+You must meet the NACCAS accreditation requirements to get accredited by this body, and the quality of the program is assessed through a variety of criteria such as the few given below.

 |Instructional Staff||Administrative Services|